MadStudioRoblox/ProfileService/docs/troubleshooting.md

 ## Problems in Roblox studio testing

-ProfileService cannot save your game's data from Studio testing after you finish testing.
-In testing mode, ProfileService will store and load all your profiles to and from a mock-up "DataStore" table which will disappear after you finish your testing session.
+ProfileService data saves will not persist between your Roblox studio testing sessions.
+In testing mode ProfileService will store and load all your profiles to and from a mock-up "DataStore" table which will disappear after you finish your testing session.
+The only way to know if your data saving works is through playing your game online on the Roblox servers.